 There is no one size fits all option when it comes to a marketing strategy.
-That’s because every business has different products, services, audiences, and goals.
+That’s because every business has different products, services, pricing, audiences, and goals.

 When developing your own marketing strategy, consider where your business is now, how you’ve performed in the past, and where you would like to be.
 From here, you can think about how marketing will help you reach your goals while taking into account what strategies or tactics you’ve used in the past.

 Though there is no template for the perfect digital marketing strategy.
 But there are a few elements that should be present in your strategy.
 Here are a few marketing strategy examples of what is often present in a winning plan:

 - Research – Before you start planning anything, you need to do some research on your market and your competitors.
 This will help you better understand what’s already out there and what types of marketing your competitors are using to reach their target audience.

 - Target Customers – You will also need to research and get to know your target customers.
 What does your ideal buyer look like?
 Go beyond just basic demographic information and include some details on their buying behaviors, preferences, and greatest motivations.